Underwater thruster: Types of underwater thrusters

 Underwater thrusters can be further divided in two main groups, hydraulic thrusters and electric thrusters.
-Electric thrusters are mainly used on battery operated underwater robots such as AUVs, submarines and electric ROVs.
-Hydraulic thrusters are mainly used on work class hydraulic ROVs.
+Below are some pros and cons of each type:

+Hydraulic Thrusters

+Hydraulic thrusters are mainly used on larger work class ROVs, mainly because they take up a lot of space and weight due to the extra components such as valves and pipes.
 Hydraulic thruster technology is older than the electrical one, they are more rugged and their weight-to-thrust ratio is higher than electric thrusters, but maintenance and piping issues cause some dissatisfaction with users.
-Thanks to developing PMSM electric motors (wrongly knowing brushless DC Motor in market), electric thrusters are becoming more popular in newly designed products.
 Weight-to-thrust ratios are higher for hydraulic thrusters than for electric thrusters, but after taking into account the required hydraulic components including valves, hydraulic power units, pipes joints, etc. hydraulic thruster systems come out heavier than electric thrusters.
-Early models of electric thrusters had some reliability problems with electronic controllers, but power electronic developments have made them more rugged, and some models can be found on the market with more than ten years' service life and many years' warranty.

-Electric underwater thrusters
+Electric Thrusters

+Electric thrusters are mainly used on battery operated underwater robots such as AUVs, submarines, and electric ROVs.
+Electric thrusters usually use brushless DC or permanent magnet synchronous motors (PMSM).
+These motors may be sealed within air- or oil-filled cavities, or use a flooded design that allows water to come into contact with the motor, providing extra cooling and lubrication.

+Components

 The main components of an electric thruster are: